duststorm/makehuman/trunk/makehuman/docs/source/writing_plugins.rst

     human.setRotation([0.0, 0.0, 0.0])

-If we would allow the human to be translated and rotated, we would need to take this transformation into account, as above we calculated the center of the untrans formed mesh.
+If we would allow the human to be translated and rotated, we would need to take this transformation into account, as above we calculated the center of the untransformed mesh.

 .. _gui_controls: